klojang4j/klojang-templates/README.md

 Inline templates are defined within the parent template itself.
-Here is an example of a template which contains an inline template ("companies"), which itself contains an inline template ("departments"), which also contains an inline template (" employees").
+Here is an example of a template which contains an inline template ("companies"), which itself contains an inline template ("departments"), which also contains an inline template ("employees").
 For clarity's sake, this is a non-HTML template.

 _/views/company-overview.txt:_